golflounge18/golflounge18-web/README.md

 - Uncomment / Fix / Get testimonials on index.html
 - All images must have an alt tag
 - All pages must have tags, title, description - Define page.tags - see head.html for use / seo!
+- Transitions need to be faster
+- Find/buy better stock photos

 ## Getting Started